How to price projects, submit

 They’re busy so don’t be shy or expect them to remember you.

-By keeping on their radar you’re actually making things easier for them.
+By keeping on their radar you’re making things easier for them.

-So, at this point, you’ll either win the bid or you won’t.
+So, you’ll either win the bid or you won’t.

 If you lose the bid, don’t sweat it.

-You’ve at least established a professional relationship with the contractor and will have a good chance of getting bid invites and awarded contracts in the future.
+You’ve at least established a professional relationship with the contractor and will have a good chance of getting bid invites and awarded contracts.

 And if you WIN the bid?
 What to do after that?